-Yes, Mrs. Wang was so into shielding Robert from trouble that she’d carelessly forgotten that was the same thing as admitting Robert’s guilt.
+Yes, Mrs. Wang was so into shielding Robert from the trouble that she’d carelessly forgotten that was the same thing as admitting Robert’s guilt.

 “And the two guys she brought with her,” Kai pointed out, turning serious again.
 In fact, on the edge of fierceness.
-He looked at Nic like he just seen Nic for the first time in his life.
+He looked at Nic like he just saw Nic for the first time in his life.
 “It doesn’t matter who it is, we can’t waste time scoring points with others right now and letting suspicion clear itself away.”